dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 4. Complete the form:
     - **Azure DevOps Organization:** Must match the name of your Azure DevOps organization exactly.
 Do not include the `dev.azure.com/` prefix in this field. ✅ Use `my-devops-org` ❌ Avoid `dev.azure.com/my-devops-org`
     - **Application (client) ID:** Found in the Microsoft Entra ID app.
     - **Client Secrets:** Copy the **Value** field in the Microsoft Entra ID app client secrets and paste it in the **Client Secret** field in dbt Cloud.
-Entra ID admins are responsible for the Entra ID app secret expiration and dbt Admins should not the expiration date for rotation.
+Entra ID admins are responsible for the Entra ID app secret expiration and dbt Admins should note the expiration date for rotation.
     - **Directory(tenant) ID:** Found in the Microsoft Entra ID app.
         <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/AzureDevopsAppdbtCloud.gif" title="Adding a Microsoft Entra ID app to dbt Cloud"/>